marcua/ayb/README.md

 Here's a rough roadmap for the project, with items near the top of the list more likely to be completed first.
 The nitty-gritty list of prioritized issues can be found on [this project board](https://github.com/marcua/ayb/projects/1), with the most-likely-to-be-completed issues near the top of the to-do list.

 * Make the single-user `ayb` experience excellent
-	* Reduce reliance on PostgreSQL.
+  * [x] Reduce reliance on PostgreSQL (SQLite metadata storage).
 Given that the goal of `ayb` is to make it easier to create, share, and query databases, it's frustrating that running `ayb` requires you to pay the nontrivial cost of operationalizing PostgreSQL.
 While Postgres will be helpful for eventually coordinating between multiple `ayb` nodes, a single-node version should be able to store its metadata in SQLite with little setup costs.
-	* Authentication and permissions.
+  * [ ] Authentication and permissions.
 Add authentication/the ability to log in, and add permissions to endpoints so that you can't just issue queries against any database.
-	* Clustering.
+  * [ ] Clustering.
 Support for multiple `ayb` nodes to serve databases and requests.
 Whereas a single database will not span multiple machines, parallelism/distribution will happen across users and databases.
-	* Persistence beyond the node.
+  * [ ] Persistence beyond the node.
 Using projects like [LiteFS](https://github.com/superfly/litefs), stream updates to databases to persistent storage, and allow failover if an `ayb` node disappears.
-	* Isolation.
+  * [ ] Isolation.
 Since an `ayb` instance can have multiple tenants/databases, we want to use one of the many container/isolate/microVM projects to ensure that one tenant isn't able to access another tenant's data.
-	* Sessions/transactions. `ayb`'s query API is a stateless request/response API, making it impossible to start a database transaction or issue multiple queries in a session.
+  * [ ] Sessions/transactions. `ayb`'s query API is a stateless request/response API, making it impossible to start a database transaction or issue multiple queries in a session.
 Exposing sessions in the API will allow multiple statements per session, and by extension, transactions.
-	* Import/export of databases. `ayb` already uses existing well-established file formats (e.g., SQLite).
+  * [ ] Import/export of databases. `ayb` already uses existing well-established file formats (e.g., SQLite).
 There should be endpoints to import existing databases into `ayb` in those formats or export the underlying files so you're not locked in.
 * Extend `ayb` to more people and software
-	* Collaboration.
+  * [ ] Collaboration.
 In addition to making it easy to create and query databases, it should be easy to share databases with others.
 Two use cases include adding private collaborators and allowing public read-only access.
-	* Forking.
+  * [ ] Forking.
 Allowing a user to fork their own copy of a database will enable collaborators to remix and build on each others' work.
-	* Versioning.
+  * [ ] Versioning.
 To both make it less scary to execute sensitive operations and to make it possible for scientists to reference and publish checkpoints of their work, a user should be able to snapshot and revert to a database at a point in time.
-	* DuckDB.
+  * [ ] DuckDB.
 Allowing users to create a DuckDB database in addition to a SQLite database would allow you to create a data warehouse with a single command.
 This effort is dependent on the DuckDB project.
 First, the DuckDB file format is rapidly changing ahead of the project's 1.0 release.
 Additionally, I don't know of an equivalent streaming replication project to LiteFS for DuckDB that handles *persistence beyond the node*.
-	* PostgreSQL wire protocol.
+  * [ ] PostgreSQL wire protocol.
 While an HTTP API makes it easy to build new web apps, exposing `ayb` over the PostgreSQL wire protocol will allow existing tools and libraries to connect to and query an `ayb` database.
 * Increase discoverability with a web frontend
-	* Provide a web interface analogous to the command line interface.
+  * [ ] Provide a web interface analogous to the command line interface.
 Much like GitHub/Gitea/Forgejo make git more approachable, you shouldn't have to pay a command line knowledge tax in order to create, share, and query an `ayb` database.
-	* Explore people's public datasets.
+  * [ ] Explore people's public datasets.
 Beyond simplifying the command line, platforms like GitHub also make it easier to find a user's publicly shared repositories, follow along in their work, and fork a copy for your own exploration.
 That same experience should be possible for `ayb`-hosted databases.

 ## Contributing
 (This section is inspired by the [LiteFS project](https://github.com/superfly/litefs#contributing), and is just one of the many things to love about that project.)